 Despite the existence of the Saturn mouse and keyboard C&C does not support them.

 In order to help players who are stuck the Saturn version, unlike the PC version, has built in cheats.

-On March 17th 1996 C&C was released for the PlayStation.
 The PlayStation version includes the campaigns, the Covert Operations and a new set of missions for both sides called, rather confusingly, "Special Operations".
 Like the Saturn version the graphics are degraded compared to the PC version, however despite this the performance of the PlayStation version is rather poor if there is a lot of action on screen.
 Like the Saturn the PlayStation uses a password system instead of a saving system.

 Despite the existence of the PlayStation mouse C&C does not support it.